Asia School of Business

 About Us

-ASB has been appointed the new trustee to the Tun Ismail Ali Chair (TIAC) fund by Bank Negara Malaysia.
-The Tun Ismail Ali Center of Excellence in Monetary & Financial Economics (TIA CoE) is a Bank Negara Malaysia-endowed research center under the stewardship of Asia School of Business.
-Previously known as the Central Banking Research Center (CBRC), TIA CoE serves as a research platform for its fellows and affiliates, providing a venue for central bankers, scholars, and graduate students to conduct research aligned with its mission.
+The Tun Ismail Ali Center of Excellence in Monetary & Financial Economics (TIACOE) is a Bank Negara Malaysia-endowed research center under the stewardship of the Asia School of Business.
+TIACOE serves as a research platform for its fellows and affiliates, providing a venue for central bankers, scholars, and graduate students to conduct research aligned with its mission.
 The center fosters knowledge exchange among academics and practitioners through conferences, seminars, workshops, and public lectures.

 History